To talk to us today about our fit-for-purpose and tailored approach for board reviews.

 The research identified 20 discrete dimensions (factors) of board effectiveness and the most appropriate matters and therefore survey items that should be included with each factor.
 A greater focus was also added to some of the more recent measures of a board’s effectiveness including organisational culture and integrity, organisational purpose, crisis management and better prioritisation of the board’s time.

 The newly researched 20 discrete factors of a board’s effectiveness continue to fit well within the world class WhatWhoHowDo framework for board effectiveness.
-The framework and each of the 20 factors are illustrated below.

 The 20 areas of a board’s effectiveness are explained in detail below.
 Because many of these factors manifest themselves “behind closed doors” and because little is known about the effectiveness of boards at some of these processes, benchmarking using validated surveys supplemented by interviews by experienced governance experts can help boards more easily understand their effectiveness in each of the areas.